 SEE THE COMMUNITY NEWS PAGE FOR HOLIDAY OR SPECIAL OCCASION HOURS.

-DeKalb County Extension's Mobile Farmers Market at Mainstreet Clubhouse Parking Lot - SEASONALLY (June through September) EACH Wednesdays from 5pm-7pm
+DeKalb County Extension's Mobile Farmers Market at Mainstreet Clubhouse Parking Lot - SEASONALLY (June through September) EACH Tuesday from 5pm-7pm

-Maintreet Community was once again a DeKalb County Extension Mobile Farmers Market site this past season from June 5, 2017 from 5pm-7pm!
+Maintreet Community has once again been selected as a DeKalb County Extension Mobile Farmers Market for the 2018 season!

-Every Wednesday through September 27, 2017, DeKalb County Extension Services provided a farmers market on wheels located in the Clubhouse parking lot.
+Every Tuesday from June 5, 2018 through September 25, 2018, DeKalb County Extension Services provided a farmers market on wheels located in the Clubhouse parking lot.
 It brought fresh and affordably priced fruits and vegetables to our community.
 They also provided recipes and demonstrate easy ways to prepare healthy foods.

 Cash, Credit, Debit, and EBT cards were accepted for payment of goods.
 For more information, call DeKalb County Extension directly at 404-298-4080.
 We are proud to be a Mobile Farmer's Market Site!
 We hope to See You There in the summer of 2018!!!